-The District's Student Code of conduct applies to students while traveling to and from school or to and from a school activity to the same extent as if the students were on school grounds.
-Appropriate disciplinary actions may be taken against commuting students who violate the District's Student Code of Conduct.
+Students are subject to the same rules of conduct while traveling to and from school as they are while on school grounds.
+Appropriate disciplinary actions may be taken against commuting students who violate student code of conduct rules.

 The preceding paragraph also applies to student conduct while on school buses.
 Students shall be instructed in safe riding practices.
 The driver of a school bus shall not operate the school bus until every passenger is seated.
-In addition to other disciplinary measures provided for violations of the District's Student Code of Conduct, the student's bus transportation privileges may be suspended or terminated for violations of the Student Code of Conduct related to bus behavior.

-Students are eligible to receive district bus transportation if they meet the following requirements.
-The transportation to and from school of students who have lost their bus transportation privileges is the responsibility of the student's parent or guardian.
+Disciplinary measures for problems related to bus behavior shall include suspension or expulsion from school, or suspending or terminating the student's bus transportation privileges.
+Transporting students to and from school who have lost their bus transportation privileges shall become the responsibility of the student's parent or legal guardian.

-Legal Reference: A.C.A. § 5-60-122; A.C.A. § 6-19-119 (b); Ark.
+Legal Reference: A.C.A. § 6-19-119 (b); Ark.
 Division of Academic Facilities and Transportation Rules Governing Maintenance and Operations of Ark.
 Public School Buses and Physical Examinations of School Bus Drivers 4.0

-Date Adopted: July 8, 2008; Last Revised: May 23, 2019
+Date Adopted: July 8, 2008; Last Revised: